ssubramanian83/Streaming-ETL-Demo/README.md

 ```bash
 cat ./input_data.sql| docker exec -i postgres psql -U postgres -d inventory
 ```
+## <a name="step-10"></a>Step 10: Check messages in Confluent Cloud

-10. Return to the Confluent Cloud UI, click on your cluster tile, then on **Topics**, then on the topic **postgres.public.customers**.
+Return to the Confluent Cloud UI, click on your cluster tile, then on **Topics**, then on the topic **postgres.public.customers**.
 You will now confirm that your PostgreSQL connector is working by checking to see if data is being produced to our Confluent Cloud cluster.
 You will see data being produced under the **Production** tile.

-9. Another way to confirm is to view the messages within the UI.
+1. Another way to confirm is to view the messages within the UI.
 Click on **Messages**.
 In the search bar at the top, set it to **Jump to Offset**.
 Enter **0** as the offset and click on the result **0 / Partition: 0**.

     Remember, you created this topic with 1 partition.
 That partition is Partition 0.

-10. Repeat the same step for the topic **postgres.public.orders**.
+2. Repeat the same step for the topic **postgres.public.orders**.